 Power outages are a fact of life.
-Though most short-term power outages can be handled without causing more than a minor inconvenience, some homeowners may want to consider buying an electric generator in preparation for long-term power outages.
+Though most short-term power outages can be handled without causing more than a minor inconvenience, some homeowners may want to consider buying an emergency generator for home in preparation for long-term power outages.
 Here are some points to consider when buying a generator:

 Determine your energy needs.
 What generator sizes will power the essentials in your home?
 Consult our generator sizing chart below for reference!

 Analyze the placement needs.
-The electrical generator you’re considering will need proper placement, so decide what the safest options will be to protect your property.
+The home generator you’re considering will need proper placement, so decide what the safest options will be to protect your property.

 Consult a professional.
-When installing an electric generator that requires any changes to your home’s electrical wiring, always call the experts.
+When installing a generator that requires any changes to your home’s electrical wiring, always call the experts.

 Pro tip: You can find your appliance's wattage use by either looking at its silver wattage sticker or googling your appliance's watts.